-In order to firmly accept a postgraduate offer of admission at the University of Surrey, applicants are required to pay a deposit of £2000 towards the fee.
-If the total fee for the year is less than £4000, applicants are required to pay at least 50% in order to register.
+In order to firmly accept a postgraduate offer of admission at the University of Surrey, applicants are required to pay a deposit of £2000 towards the tuition fees.
+If the total fee for the year is less than £4000, applicants are required to pay a deposit of 50% towards the tuition fees.

-For the majority of programmes starting in September/October, the deadline to firmly accept your offer is 1st August.
-Some programmes however, operate an early deposit deadline; applicants should refer to Surrey Self-Service for specific dates.
+The deadline to firmly accept your offer and pay your deposit will be highlighted in your offer letter which you can view on Surrey Self-Service.
 If you pay the deposit after this deadline you will still be considered for entry, subject to places being available on the programme.

 Once a deposit has been paid, it can only be refunded for the following reasons:

-If applicants wish to request a refund they must complete a refund form.
-This form can be requested by email
+If applicants wish to request a refund they must complete and submit a refund form within two weeks of the original start date of the course.

 Should any applicant be found to use fraudulent documents at the time of application or at the time of applying for entry clearance, no refund will be due.

-9. Applicants who require a Tier 4 (General) visa to study in the UK
+10. Applicants who require a Student Route visa to study in the UK

-To apply for a Tier 4 Visa, students must have a Confirmation of Acceptance (CAS) for the University they wish to study at.
+To apply for a Student Route visa, students must have a Confirmation of Acceptance (CAS) for the University they wish to study at.
 This is a unique number which will enable students to apply for their visa.
-The University is under no legal obligation to sponsor any individual and exercises caution with respect to issuing a Confirmation of Acceptance for Studies (CAS) to not risk its status as a Tier 4 sponsor.
+The University is under no legal obligation to sponsor any individual and exercises caution with respect to issuing a Confirmation of Acceptance for Studies (CAS) to not risk its status as a Student visa sponsor.

-Confirmation of Acceptance to Study (CAS) will issued in accordance with the Tier 4 Sponsorship and CAS Issuing Policy, available on the policies page
+Confirmation of Acceptance to Study (CAS) will issued in accordance with the Student Route visa Sponsorship and CAS Issuing Policy, available at the Admissions policies page.

 It is mandatory for some applicants who need entry clearance to study in the United Kingdom and who are applying to certain programmes, to have an ATAS Certificate.
 We will not be able to issue a Confirmation of Acceptance to Study (CAS) or register applicants on to the programme until their clearance has been received.
 For further details, please visit the Foreign and Commonwealth Office website.